THE POLAR BEAR From Nanook of the North to Knut the Baby Polar Bear

 What music is appropriate for the undoubted decline and possible demise of one of the grandest creatures on earth — Ursus maritimus — the Polar Bear?

-I have selected Edvard Grieg’s 1867 masterpiece “From the Hall of the Mountain King”, for this is the story of a race of kings, sovereigns all, ruling over a land of snow and ice… a land now melting, imperiling these princes of the North… whose prospects for survival wane as the sea waters around them rise, a rise which threatens human kind, too.
+I have selected Edvard Grieg’s 1867 masterpiece “From the Hall of the Mountain King.”
+This is the story of a race of kings, sovereigns all, ruling over a land of snow and ice.
+A land now melting, imperiling these princes of the North… whose prospects for survival wane as the sea waters around them rise, a rise which threatens human kind, too.

-This is their story… and we must heed it for they are not threatened alone.
+This is their story.
+We must heed it for they are not threatened alone.
 You’ll find Grieg’s suite in any search engine.
 Find it now… and listen to its evocative, enigmatic sound.
 This sound will endure…. but will the polar bears whose tale I tell this day?

 The seas at the top of the world are rising, rising…

-Researcher Benjamin Horton, director of the Sea Level Research Laboratory at the University of Pennsylvania, found that since the late 19th century — as the world’s industrialization intensified — sea level has risen more than 2 millimeters per year on average.
-That’s a bit less than one-tenth of an inch… a small amount that signals death for polar bears… and chaos for seaside humans, drip by inexorable drip.
+Researcher Benjamin Horton is director of the Sea Level Research Laboratory at the University of Pennsylvania.
+Horton found that since the late 19th century — as the world’s industrialization intensified — sea level has risen more than 2 millimeters per year on average.
+That’s a bit less than one-tenth of an inch.
+A small amount that signals death for the Sea Bears.
+And chaos for seaside humans, drip by inexorable drip.
 It’s all about rising temperatures.

-Rising sea levels are among the hazards that rightly concern environmentalists and progressive governments with increasing global temperatures caused by greenhouse gases like carbon dioxide from burning fossil fuels like coal and oil over the last century or so.
+Rising sea levels are the hazards that deeply concern environmentalists and progressive governments.
+With increasing global temperatures caused by greenhouse gases like carbon dioxide from burning fossil fuels like coal and oil over the last century or so.

 Polar bears must swim further and further for food…

-Researcher Anthony Pagano, a US Geological Survey biologist, at the International Bear Association Conference, has, in his newly released study, made it clear what happens to polar bears as the snow melts and the seas rise.
-He identified and studied 50 long- distance swims by adult female polar bears between 2004 and 2009 in the southern Beaufort and Chukchi seas.
+Researcher Anthony Pagano is a US Geological Survey biologist at the International Bear Association Conference.
+Pagano has, in his newly released study, made it clear what happens to Ursus maritimus as the snow melts and the seas rise.
+He identified and studied 50 long-distance swims by adult female polar bears between 2004 and 2009 in the southern Beaufort and Chukchi seas.

-“Climate change is pulling the sea ice out from under polar bears’ feet, forcing some to swim longer distances to find food and habitat,” said Geoff York, a polar bear expert at the World Wildlife Fund who coauthored the study.
+“Climate change is pulling the sea ice out from under polar bears’ feet.
+Thus forcing some to swim longer distances to find food and habitat,” said Geoff York.
+York is a Sea Bear expert at the World Wildlife Fund who coauthored the study.

 And the cubs simply fall off…

-York said polar bears, tracked by satellite devices, routinely swim 10 miles or more for food, principally the seals they dote on and devour.
+York said Sea Bears, tracked by satellite devices, routinely swim 10 miles or more for food.
+Their food is principally the seals they dote on and devour.
 But as the seas rise, these distances increase.
 Twenty bears in the survey swam more than 30 miles at a time.
-The longest-distance swim was 426 miles; the longest-lasting swim was 12.7 days, with a few brief breaks on drift ice.
+The longest-distance swim was 426 miles.
+The longest-lasting swim was 12.7 days, with a few brief breaks on drift ice.

-Facts about the threatened polar bears, majestic, now vulnerable.
+Facts about the threatened polar bear, majestic, now vulnerable.

 The polar bear is classified as a vulnerable species, with eight of the 19 polar bear subpopulations in decline.
 Researchers estimate there are 20,000 to 25,000 polar bears worldwide; they are listed as threatened under the US Endangered Species Act.

-Over the course of uncounted centuries, the intricate, necessary symbiosis between the polar elements, the polar bear (one of the most famous bears) and Inuit and other indigenous peoples of the North has slowly, carefully evolved.
-The Northern people revered the bear whose flesh they enjoyed… they called the polar bear “Nanook”… and took the name proudly for themselves.
+The polar bear has evolved over the course of uncounted centuries.
+Forming an intricate, necessary symbiosis between the polar elements, the polar bear and Inuit and other indigenous peoples of the North have slowly, carefully evolved together.
+The Northern people revered the bear whose flesh they enjoyed.
+They called the polar bear “Nanook” — and took the name proudly for themselves.

-In 1920, Robert J. Flaherty made one of the first — and most celebrated — documentaries of the silent film era, Nanook of the North, calling it “A Story of Life and Love In the Actual Arctic.”
-In the tradition of what would later be called “salvage ethnography”, Flaherty captured (and some critics said staged) the struggles of the Inuk Nanook and his family in the Arctic region of Northern Quebec.
+In 1922, Robert J. Flaherty released one of the first — and most celebrated — documentaries of the silent film era, Nanook of the North.
+He called it “A Story of Life and Love In the Actual Arctic.”
+In the tradition of what would later be called “salvage ethnography,” Flaherty captured (and some critics said staged) the struggles of the Inuk Nanook and his family in the Arctic region of Northern Quebec.

-In 1989, this Canadian film was one of the first 25 films selected for preservation in the United States Registry by the Library of Congress as being “culturally, historically, or aesthetically significant.”
+In 1989, this French/Canadian film was one of the first 25 films selected for preservation in the United States Registry by the Library of Congress as being “culturally, historically, or aesthetically significant.”

-And what’s terrible about this so sad situation is this: we know what to do and when and how to do it.
-We know the polar bear facts.
-We don’t need more learned studies; for studies about the future of the polar bear and its irrevocably changing environment are frequent, thorough, detailed, and unanswerable.
-We need action… before this matter becomes, like the histories of so many other species, academic.
+And what’s terrible about this so sad situation is this.
+We know what to do and when and how to do it.
+We don’t need more learned studies; for studies about the future of Ursus maritimus and its irrevocably changing environment are frequent, thorough, detailed, and unanswerable.
+Action is needed… before this matter becomes, like the histories of so many other species, academic.

 For where shall we find your like again; You who thrilled us so?